What is tequila? How is it made? Is there always a worm in each bottle?

 Myth: “Tequila is cactus juice.”
 This is simply false.
 It’s true that both agaves and cacti live in arid areas.
 In spite of that, agaves are not cacti.
 So it isn’t cactus juice.

 Myth: “People tend to become aggressive when they drink tequila.”
-However, there’s no evidence that different kinds of alcoholic beverage actually cause different moods or behaviors.
+But there’s no evidence that different forms of alcoholic beverage actually cause different moods or behaviors.
 On the other hand, people’s expectations heavily influence how they act when intoxicated.

 In fact, people who falsely think they’ve been drinking alcohol tend to act like those have really been drinking.
 Conversely, those who falsely think they haven’t been drinking act like people who haven’t been drinking.